How to Prepare for What You’ve Never Seen

 - A 10th grade performance of “Concerto in G Minor” by Handel arranged by Waln

-Based on that, the graduate student will arrange a 64-measure composition which includes excerpts from these selections tied together by variations of traditional scale patterns.
+Based on that list, the graduate student will arrange a 64-measure composition which will include excerpts from these selections tied together by variations of traditional scale patterns.
 You can expect the scales to be presented in a non-traditional way which will lead to:

 - mixed meter patterns